 Fluid loss due to diarrhoea can lead to dehydration.
-Patients with C. difficile should be encouraged to drink plenty of fluids.
+Patients with C. difficile should be encouraged to drink plenty of fluids unless fluid restricted.

 6. Diagnosis

 It is difficult to diagnose C. difficile just by symptoms alone.
 Therefore, a diarrhoea sample should be sent to the microbiology laboratory and tested for the presence of C. difficile.